 Other symptoms can include:

 Peripheral artery disease often goes undiagnosed.
-It is important to inform a physician if you have symptoms of peripheral artery disease because the condition can lead to increased risk for heart attack and stroke.
+It is important to inform a physician if you have symptoms because the condition can lead to increased risk for heart attack and stroke.

-Ohio State's vascular surgeons are experienced in the use of many technologies for minimally invasive treatment of peripheral artery disease including cryoplasty, mechanical atherectomy, laser atherectomy and pharmacomechanical thrombolysis.
-For patients who cannot be treated with traditional methods, our vascular surgeons participate in ongoing clinical trials investigating new treatments for certain cases of peripheral artery disease.
+For patients who cannot be treated with traditional methods, our vascular surgeons participate in ongoing clinical trials investigating new treatments for certain cases of PAD.